ryanj/kbe/content/_index.md

 Want to try it out yourself?
 You can run all this on Red Hat's distribution of Kubernetes, OpenShift.
-Follow the instructions [here](/diy/) for a local setup or sign up for [openshift.com](https://openshift.com/) for an online environment.
+To follow along, set up your own environment at [try.openshift.com](https://try.openshift.com/).